The Geometry of Superposition

 Circuits as transport maps

-Each layer implements a map f:RdRdf_\ell: \mathbb{R}^d \to \mathbb{R}^d on the residual stream.
-The data distribution at layer \ell, μ\mu_\ell, is pushed forward to μ+1=(f)#μ\mu_{\ell+1} = (f_\ell)_\# \mu_\ell.
-The full network is a composition of pushforward maps.
+Each layer is a map f:RdRdf_\ell: \mathbb{R}^d \to \mathbb{R}^d on the residual stream, and the data distribution at layer \ell, written μ\mu_\ell, is pushed forward to μ+1=(f)#μ\mu_{\ell+1} = (f_\ell)_\# \mu_\ell, so the full network is a composition of pushforward maps.

 T(μ,μ+1)=infπΠ(μ,μ+1)xy2dπ(x,y)\mathcal{T}(\mu_\ell, \mu_{\ell+1}) = \inf_{\pi \in \Pi(\mu_\ell, \mu_{\ell+1})} \int \|x - y\|^2 \, d\pi(x, y)